-Composition I

-Composition II

-Composition II
+Composition I Public Speaking (Speech) Composition II Farm Business Management

-Gas Engine Principles
+Gas Engine Principles Employability Skills

 AP Computer Science Principles (CSP)

-Macroeconomics

-Public Speaking (Speech)

-Ag Business Management

-Employability Skills

-US History to 1877
+Wacroeconomics US History from 1877

 US History from 1877

 Introduction to Engineering Design (IED) Principles of Engineering (POE)

 Students enrolling in any of these classes must first be proficient in math, science and reading as is established under Senior Year Plus.
 If students meet these standards, they are then required to report to NICC either an ACT or ACCUPLACER score.
 In most cases no specific score is required.
 The exceptions would be Composition I which requires an ACT English score of 18 or an ACCUPLACER writing score of 5.